Mount Boppy Gold Mine

 The original Mount Boppy Gold Mine operated from 1901 to 1922, with an approximately twelve month interruption of mining, to sink a new shaft, during 1917.
 It was, at the time, regarded as being the largest gold producer in New South Wales.
 Over that period, the mine produced 13.5 tons (433,000 ounces) of gold.

+Already, by the end of 1905, shareholders had received a 133% return.
 In the four years to 1909, the dividend paid to shareholders was 50%, falling to a still remarkably high 27% in 1910.
 By the end of 1912, shareholders had received a return of 356% on their capital investment, rising to 500% over the entire 21 years of operation.
 After reef mining ceased on 6 September 1921, the old company reprocessed tailings, until finally closing the site and selling off its equipment and buildings in 1923.

 Between 1929 and 1941, there was minor production of gold from remnant ore and attempts to process tailings.
 Around 500,000 tonnes of tailings—still containing an average of 3g of gold per tonne—were left on the surface.
 Starting in 1974, these tailings were reprocessed to recover more gold.
 Later mining operations included reprocessing of tailings sand that had been used to back fill the old underground workings.
 The operation used the carbon-in-pulp process.
 In recent years, the mine was reopened as an open-cut operation, but later placed under care and maintenance.

 It is estimated that over its entire life, from hard-rock mining and tailings reprocessing, the mine has produced 500,000 ounces of gold.
 Only with the opening of the New Occidental mine at Wrightville, near Cobar, in the 1930s, did the Mount Boppy mine lose its place as the most productive gold mine in New South Wales.
 Paradoxically, it had been the company's decision not to exercise an option that it held over the Occidental Mine, in mid 1922, which had left the Mount Boppy Gold-Mining Company, despite its attempts to identify others, without suitable future gold-mining prospects.

 In 2020, drilling revealed intersections of high-grade gold-bearing ore below the bottom of the existing pit.
 Gold was again being mined there in 2021, and that was expected to continue, until 2022, together with limited mine site rehabilitation.
 In May 2024, Manuka Resources announced that it had raised $8 million in capital to commence production at the Mount Boppy mine.